epigraphy-info/epigraphy-info/working_groups/ontologies_wg.md

 #### <span class="c6">Properties</span>
 <span class="c19">epont:carriesText</span><span class="c0">&nbsp;</span>

-<span>The property </span><span class="c28">epOnt:carriesText</span><span>, is defined as the key property to link objects and written texts, and is a subclass of </span><span class="c28">crm:P56_bears_feature (is found on</span><span>) instead of the </span><span class="c28">crm:P128_carries</span><span class="c0">&nbsp;as proposed in EPNet and EAGLE.</span>
+<span>The Property </span><span class="c28">epOnt:carriesText</span><span>, is defined as the key Property to link objects and written texts, and is a subclass of </span><span class="c28">crm:P56_bears_feature (is found on</span><span>) instead of the </span><span class="c28">crm:P128_carries</span><span class="c0">&nbsp;as proposed in EPNet and EAGLE.</span>

 <span class="c0"></span>

 <span class="c29 c31 c19 c49">epont:hasEdition</span>

-<span>This property is a subclass of </span><span class="c28">crm:P94_has_created</span><span>&nbsp;and is used to connect an Activity of </span><span class="c28">TX6 Transcription</span><span>&nbsp;to the Edition of that transcription published somewhere. </span>
+<span>This Property is a subclass of </span><span class="c28">crm:P94_has_created</span><span>&nbsp;and is used to connect an Activity of </span><span class="c28">TX6 Transcription</span><span>&nbsp;to the Edition of that transcription published somewhere. </span>

 <span class="c0"></span>
 - - -
 ## <span class="c22 c38"></span>
 ## <span class="c22 c38">Modeling information</span>
 <span>The following is a summary depiction of the main entities involved in the model using generically understandable terms.
 In a nutshell, it takes the Inscription as studied by epigraphers as a pair of closely related but distinct entities, an Object and a Written Text.
 It is neither necessary nor desirable to prioritize either Text or Object, but the two must be distinguished in order to be accurately described.
 The Written Text and its fragments have been written in a series of execution phases to reproduce a Text.
 The scholar who observes the written text and the object may produce a transcription which may become part of an Edition and which may then be translated. </span><span>In this visual model no specific, formal, concept name is used; instead simplified labels are used to make the model clearer.
-The formal class and property names appear in the examples and in the description.</span>
+The formal class and Property names appear in the examples and in the description.</span>

 <span class="c0"></span>